Competitor-based Pricing Guide: Advantages & Disadvantages of Competition-based Pricing

 Jun 15 2020

-A strong competitor based pricing strategy is built on research.
-When you understand how the top competitors in your market are pricing their products and how that pricing might impact customers’ expectations, you have a foundation for setting your product’s or service’s ratesMarket alignment is a big consideration for SaaS and subscription companies.
-If you’re not matching up with customers’ expectations on price, whether you’re coming in under or over the current trends, it’s impossible for your company to survive.
+A strong competitor-based pricing strategy is built on research.
+When you understand how the top competitors in your market are pricing their products and how that pricing might impact customers’ expectations, you have a foundation upon which you can set prices for your product’s or service’s rates.

-Today, we’re going to take a look at what goes into an effective competitor based pricing strategy and discuss how to build it through research and how to make the right decision for your business.
+Today, we’re going to take a look at what goes into an effective competitive pricing strategy and discuss how to build it through research and how to make the right decision for your business.
 Let’s dive in!

-A strong competitor based pricing strategy is built on research.
-When you understand how the top competitors in your market are pricing their products and how that pricing might impact customers’ expectations, you have a foundation for setting your product’s or service’s rates.
+A strong competitor-based pricing strategy is built on research.
+When you understand how the top competitors in your market are pricing their products and how that pricing might impact customers’ expectations, you have a foundation for setting your new product’s or service’s rates.

 Identify the competitors in your market

 The first step to competitor-based pricing is to figure out who your competitors are.
 Which companies are selling similar products or services?
 This is fairly standard market research you should be performing already.

 Then, group them by specific characteristics, such as tenure and market share.
 Pick out the companies that most closely match your own brand’s profile—these are your top competitors.